MSW Jobs Outlook

-The online program is available for individuals living in the USA except those from MD, NC and US territories.
-State licensing requirements differ from state to state.
-Please be sure to research the licensing requirements for your state.
+The online program is available for individuals living in the USA except those from NC and US territories.
+At this time the Online MSW Program is not open to international applicants.

 To learn more about the Master of Social Work from Boston University and what it can do for your career, call 877-308-9945 to speak with an admissions representative, or Request More Information.